nicolaaswanepoel-hue/CV/README.md

 # Nico’s Weather Lab — Forecast Accuracy

 A small data pipeline + interactive dashboard that tracks how weather forecasts compare to reality.
-Built for fun, learning, and to give reviewers something to say “oooh shiny” about.
+Built for a skillset showcase for my resume.

 ---